php-webdriver/php-webdriver/README.md

 This WebDriver client aims to be as close as possible to bindings in other languages.
 The concepts are very similar to the Java, .NET, Python and Ruby bindings for WebDriver.

-Looking for documentation about Selenium WebDriver?
-See http://docs.seleniumhq.org/docs/ and https://code.google.com/p/selenium/wiki
+Looking for documentation about php-webdriver?
+See http://facebook.github.io/php-webdriver/

 The PHP client was rewritten from scratch.
 Using the old version?
 Check out Adam Goucher's fork of it at https://github.com/Element-34/php-webdriver